jonathoneco/garden-logger/README.md

     - This is meant to be a quick-touch tool so I don't want to accidentally delete files or directories while moving around
     - Some sort of "type the note or directories name to confirm deletion" interface
 - Templates
-    - I still need to add the template functionality
     - Support for frontmatter with configurable / auto-populated fields
     - Might be nice to have template defaults for some directories
 - Sync Surface